jgjin/not-quite-an-expert/content/posts/peppercorn.md

 # White peppercorns
 Black peppercorns without the outer layer, soaked until the wrinkly skin comes off.

-Thinks they're special because they went to Paris in their semester abroad.
+Thinks they's special because they went to Paris in their semester abroad.
 Refuses to stop over-pronouncing _croissant_.
 Alternatively, a spooky skeleton.

 ![Skeleton](/skeleton.gif#center)
 # Pause for tea